Student Loan Alternatives Compared.

 Save on College Costs with Education Tax Credits

-Tax incentives can significantly reduce the out-of-pocket cost of college — but many students and families overlook them.
-The U.S. government offers several tax credits and deductions specifically for higher education expenses, including tuition, fees, books, and more.
+Tax incentives can significantly reduce the out-of-pocket cost of college, but many families overlook them.
+The U.S. tax code includes credits and deductions specifically for higher education expenses, such as tuition, fees, and required course materials.

-• American Opportunity Tax Credit (AOTC): Up to $2,500 per eligible student for the first four years of college.
+• American Opportunity Tax Credit (AOTC): Worth up to $2,500 per eligible student for the first four years of college.
+Part of the credit may be refundable, meaning you can receive money back even if you don’t owe taxes.

-• Lifetime Learning Credit (LLC): Up to $2,000 per tax return for undergraduate, graduate, and professional education.
+• Lifetime Learning Credit (LLC): Worth up to $2,000 per tax return.
+Can be used for undergraduate, graduate, and professional courses, including many job-skills or certificate programs.

-You may also be able to deduct student loan interest and qualified education expenses depending on your income and filing status.
-These tax benefits can help reduce the amount of taxes you owe — or increase your refund.
+You may also be able to deduct up to a certain amount of student loan interest each year, depending on your income and filing status.
+These tax benefits reduce the amount of tax you owe or increase your refund, effectively lowering your net college cost.

 Military Service